geremyCohen/arm_benchmarking/03-baseline.md

 - **Single-threaded execution**
 - **No prefetching** or memory optimization

+This implements a worst-case scenario tuning-wise for this app, providing the opportuntity to demonstrate hands-on tuning patterns.

 ## Test Dataset Sizes

 The tutorial tests across multiple matrix sizes to understand performance characteristics: